Oyami-Srk/OmochaOS/README.md

 If qemu/bochs is installed and `make attach/detach` is implemented.
 You can use `make debug DEBUG_WAY=qemu/bochs` to build and run in one command.

 # System Design
-Venlafaxos is micro-kernel but with *memory* and *systask* running in kernel space (has kernel symbol linked) Currently most of modules are running in kernel space.
+Omochaos is micro-kernel but with *memory* and *systask* running in kernel space (has kernel symbol linked) Currently most of modules are running in kernel space.
 Those modules will exit when modules from disk is properly loaded.
 All of modules are running under ring 1.
 Only two syscall `__recv_msg` and `__send_msg`, `interrupt_handler` are running under ring 0 after core finish boot up.
 `systask` should give a common way to access core data in `struct environment`(not impl yet)